 Ash Wednesday Rituals and Observances

-The ashes used on Ash Wednesday are usually derived from burning the blessed palm branches left from the last Palm Sunday celebration.
+For Roman Catholics, the central ritual of Ash Wednesday is the placing of ashes on the forehead to symbolize repentance.
+The ashes used on Ash Wednesday are usually derived from burning the blessed palm branches of the last Palm Sunday celebration.
 The ashes are blessed, sprinkled with holy water and fumigated with incense.

 Members of the clergy receive ashes from fellow clergy, usually from the most senior member of the clergy present.
 Monks receive their mark of ashes on their tonsure rather than their foreheads.
 Priests then place ashes on all willing members of the congregation, usually in the shape of a cross.

 At some churches, believers wash the ashes off before leaving the church to symbolize that they have been cleansed of their sins; in other churches, participants leave the ashes on when they leave, thereby "carrying the cross out into the world."